Feature request #4358

 Inkscape has a XML editor with similar capabilities as Scribus, but also allows one to edit the XML code from inside: very cool.
 In QGIS I open the QGS file in my Geany text editor and manually change/swap the zValue, save and reopen on QGIS.
 Also, Alter cycles through all objects in Inkscape.

-#15 Updated by Nyall Dawson over 3 years ago
+#15 Updated by Nyall Dawson about 4 years ago

 - Subject changed from Select a Composer Object hiding behind other objects. to Implement an item "tree" for composers